RobertRen1122/NoteGAN/README.md

 ### Product
 1. Take in image of any size and produce an image (of the same size) with 'beautified' text.
 (MVP)
 2. Compare generated text with ideal font.
-3. Replace the generated text with generated text.
+3. Replace the original text with generated text.

 ### Note
 * MVP - Minimum Viable Product